-- 7.3 A provision of £2.600million has been made to continue the programme of buying properties, through a combination of properties offered back to the Council through the Right to Buy legislation, and via the open market.
-This will be supplemented by the carry forward from 21/22 of unspent resources for property purchases as reported in the Quarter 2 Capital Monitoring report to Governance & Audit committee on 23rd November 2021.
-Further estimated provision has been made in the CMTFF. - 7.4 A provision of £7.200million has been made for the cost of the refurbishment of Elfreda House in 2022/23.
-Further provision has been made in subsequent years in the CMTFF for the continued investment in the Sheltered Housing refurbishment programme. - 7.5 At its meeting on 23rd November 2020, Cabinet agreed to include provision in the 2021/22 budget and subsequent years for "HIP Climate Emergency Response Works", in order to improve energy performance of the Councils housing stock.
-As a result a provision of £1.286million has been included in the 2022/23 programme. - 7.6 The estimated RCCO in 2022/23 is £3.979million, which is broadly in-line with the assumptions in the current business plan.
+- 7.3 A provision of £12.000million has been made to continue the programme of buying properties, through a combination of properties offered back to the Council through the Right to Buy legislation, and via the open market.
+This includes those properties which were not purchased during 21/22 given the focus on the 100 homes acquisition in that financial year, which was reported in the Quarter 2 Capital Monitoring report to Governance & Audit committee on 23rd November 2021.
+Further estimated provision has been made in the CMTFF. - 7.4 The 2023/24 budget does not include provision for any new expenditure relating to the Sheltered Housing refurbishment programme, but provision has been made in subsequent years in the CMTFF for the continued investment in this programme. - 7.5 The estimated RCCO in 2023/24 is £3.304million, which is broadly in-line with the assumptions in the current business plan.
 In the years prior to HRA Self-Financing, the RCCO had been used to fund non-works programmes.
 However, as indicated in the HIP report agreed by Cabinet on 25th January 2012, RCCO's have been available to support the works element of the capital programme for 2013/14 onwards.
 These increased contributions have been affordable as under HRA Self-Financing the Council retains all rental income.

-7.7 Members will be aware that the Council entered into agreement with DCLG in 2012 to retain additional RTB receipts to deliver new affordable housing.
+7.6 Members will be aware that the Council entered into agreement with DCLG in 2012 to retain additional RTB receipts to deliver new affordable housing.
 As a reminder, retained receipts can only be used on delivering new additional units of accommodation, not on refurbishing existing schemes.
 The proposals already approved by Cabinet and included in the CMTFF should minimise the amount that has to be repaid to Government.